gem/oq-engine/doc/manual/oq-manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The structure of the Seismic Source Logic Tree consists of at least one
-branchset.
+*Branch Set*.
 The example provided below shows the simplest Seismic Source
-Logic Tree structure that can be defined in a pshainputmodel for
+Logic Tree structure that can be defined in a *Psha Input Model* for
 OpenQuake engine.
-It’s a logic tree with just onebranchset with one branch used
+It’s a logic tree with just onebranchset with one *Branch* used
 to define the initial seismic source model (its weight will be equal to
 one).